-- A range of approaches for assessing Working Scientifically (PLAN Assessment and PSTT TAPS can support) - A range of approaches for assessing Conceptual Understanding (PLAN Assessment and PSTT TAPS can support) - A good tracking system making systematic and careful observations and, where appropriate, taking accurate measurements using standard units, using a range of equipment, including thermometers and data loggers gathering, recording, classifying and presenting data in a variety of ways to help in answering questions recording findings using simple scientific language, drawings, labelled diagrams, keys, bar charts, and tables reporting on findings from enquiries, including oral and written explanations, displays or presentations of results and conclusions using results to draw simple conclusions, make predictions for new values, suggest improvements and raise further questions identifying differences, similarities or changes related to simple scientific ideas and processes using straightforward scientific evidence to answer questions or to support their findings ľ dentify and describe the functions of different parts of flowering plants: roots, stem/trunk, leaves and explore the requirements of plants for life and growth (air, light, water, nutrients from soil, and room to grow) and how they vary from plant to plant (Y3 Plants)
+- A range of approaches for assessing Working Scientifically (PLAN Assessment and PSTT TAPS can support) - A range of approaches for assessing Conceptual Understanding (PLAN Assessment and PSTT TAPS can support) - A good tracking system

+YEAR 3 SCIENCE ASSESSMENT RECORD To judge that a pupil is working at the expected standard in science, teachers need to have evidence which demonstrates that the pupil meets all of the 'working scientifically' statements and all of the 'science content' taught in the final year of the key stage.
+Where possible, teachers should draw on assessments that have been made earlier in the key stage to make their judgement against this framework. name name name name eweu name Working Scientifically: working at the expected standard (LKS2 NC requirements) asking relevant questions and using different types of scientific enquiries to answer them setting up simple practical enquiries, comparative and fair tests making systematic and careful observations and, where appropriate, taking accurate measurements using standard units, using a range of equipment, including thermometers and data loggers gathering, recording, classifying and presenting data in a variety of ways to help in answering questions recording findings using simple scientific language, drawings, labelled diagrams, keys, bar charts, and tables reporting on findings from enquiries, including oral and written explanations, displays or presentations of results and conclusions using results to draw simple conclusions, make predictions for new values, suggest improvements and raise further questions identifying differences, similarities or changes related to simple scientific ideas and processes using straightforward scientific evidence to answer questions or to support their findings Science Content: working at the expected standard (Y3 NC requirements) identify and describe the functions of different parts of flowering plants: roots, stem/trunk, leaves and flowers (Y3 Plants) explore the requirements of plants for life and growth (air, light, water, nutrients from soil, and room to grow) and how they vary from plant to plant (Y3 Plants) investigate the way in which water is transported within plants (Y3 Plants) explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal (Y3 Plants)